-This do-it-yourself project shows you how to build a one person hot tub for $100 for your home.
-(See the hot tube photos in the image gallery.)
+This do-it-yourself project shows you how to build an affordable one person hot tub.

 Back when Yuppies were “in,” a hot tub was the pinnacle of western civilization.
 It was letting go of inhibitions of the 60s, partying of the 70s and materialism of the 80s.
 Now though, we have the Karma of the 90s.
 Somehow (probably due to all that collected karma), group hot tub experiences have faded from popularity, but it still feels good to sit in hot water to soak away the stress and tension of the day.